-The accompanying consolidated financial statements include the accounts of the Company's subsidiaries, Cherry Hill Operating Partnership, LP (the "Operating Partnership"), CHMI Sub-REIT, Inc. (the "Sub-REIT"), Cherry Hill QRS I, LLC, Cherry Hill QRS II, LLC, Cherry Hill QRS III, LLC ("QRS III"), Cherry Hill QRS IV, LLC ("QRS IV"), Cherry Hill QRS V, LLC ("QRS V"), CHMI Solutions, Inc. ("CHMI Solutions") and Aurora Financial Group, Inc. ("Aurora").
+The accompanying consolidated financial statements include the accounts of the Company's subsidiaries, Cherry Hill Operating Partnership, LP (the "Operating Partnership"), CHMI Sub-REIT, Inc. (the "Sub-REIT"), Cherry Hill QRS I, LLC, Cherry Hill QRS II, LLC ("QRS III"), Cherry Hill QRS IV, LLC ("QRS IV"), Cherry Hill QRS V, LLC ("QRS V"), CHMI Solutions, Inc. ("CHMI Solutions") and Aurora Financial Group, Inc. ("Aurora").

-The Company is party to a management agreement (the "Management Agreement") with Cherry Hill Mortgage Management, LLC (the "Manager"), a Delaware limited liability company established by Mr. Stanley Middleman.
+The Company is party to the Management Agreement and is externally managed by the Manager, a Delaware limited liability company established by Mr. Stanley Middleman.
 The Manager is a party to a services agreement (the "Services Agreement") with Freedom Mortgage Corporation ("Freedom Mortgage") (in such capacity, the "Services Provider"), which is owned and controlled by Mr. Middleman.
 Prior to April 18, 2024, the Manager was owned by a "blind trust" for the benefit of Mr. Middleman.
 On April 18, 2024, ownership of the Manager was transferred to Mr. Middleman.
-For a further discussion of the Management Agreement, see Note 7.
+For further discussion of the Management Agreement, see Note 7.